All Products

 Configure a static IP address, a separate vSwitch, and a separate security group for a pod

-• The exclusive ENI mode of Terway allows you to specify a static IP address, a separate vSwitch, and a separate security group for each pod.
+• Node pools that run in exclusive ENI mode of Terway allows you to specify a static IP address, a separate vSwitch, and a separate security group for each pod.
 This allows you to manage and isolate user traffic, configure network policies, and manage IP addresses in a fine-grained manner.

-• The Trunk ENI feature is an option in the shared ENI mode of Terway.
+• The Trunk ENI feature is an option in node pools that run in shared ENI mode of Terway.
 The Trunk ENI feature allows you to specify a static IP address, a separate vSwitch, and a separate security group for each pod.

 Create a cluster, set Network Plug-in to Terway, and select Support for ENI Trunking.
 For more information, see Configure a static IP address, a separate vSwitch, and a separate security group for each pod.